openebs/openebs/designs/helm-charts/local-bind-volumes.md

 3. **Anti-Rescheduling Enforcement**:
    - Node affinity rules are set to ensure that a pod cannot be rescheduled to a node without the volume.
-   - If the node with the local volume goes offline, the pod remains unscheduled rather than migrating, preventing data access issues due to cross-node scheduling.
+   - If the node with the local volume goes offline, the pod remains unscheduled rather than migrating, preventing data access issues due to cross-node scheduling..

-4. **Configuring the Local Flag**:
-   - The `local` flag can be modified by administrators using `kubectl-mayastor` commands, allowing on-demand toggling.
-   - Setting `local: true` enables strict local attachment; setting `local: false` removes the affinity restrictions, allowing the volume to be scheduled across nodes if required.
-   - The enforcement of the `local` flag applies only during the scheduling and rescheduling processes.
-If a pod is located on a different node from the storage, the scheduling or rescheduling should not be managed by this implementation.
-Instead, this behavior should be left to the Kubernetes scheduler itself.
-.

 ## 6. User Stories

 1. **Story 1**: As an application developer, I want my application pod and its Mayastor volume to stay on the same node, ensuring low latency and high performance for data access.
 2. **Story 2**: As a DevOps engineer, I want control over the local behavior for volumes, so I can enable or disable this feature as needed, using `kubectl-mayastor`.
-3. **Story 3**: As a system administrator, I want the flexibility to toggle local binding without disrupting active volumes, providing seamless adaptability for different workload requirements.
-Additionally, when cordoning a node for maintenance or reboot, I want to ensure that the pods using local volumes will not be rescheduled to other nodes, ensuring the system's stability during such operations.
+3. **Story 3**: As a system administrator, when cordoning a node for maintenance or reboot, I want to ensure that the pods using local volumes will not be rescheduled to other nodes, ensuring the system's stability during such operations.

 ## 7. Implementation Details

 ### Design

 - **Local Flag Parameter**:
-  - Add a `local` flag to the volume specification.
+  - Add a `local` flag to the StorageClass specification.
 When `local: true` is set, Mayastor enforces both local provisioning and anti-rescheduling of single-replica volumes.
-  - `kubectl-mayastor` commands can be used to set or unset the `local` flag for active volumes, dynamically controlling local binding.

 - **Single-Replica Volume Constraint**:
   - This feature applies only to volumes configured with one replica, as multi-replica configurations may require cross-node replication.